 Matter in its elemental form is structured and numbered.
 Number after number has its atom with that number of protons in the nucleus and that number of electrons orbiting them.
 Aluminum is number 13 (it is lightweight), Lead (Pb) is number 82, and Uranium is 92, as some examples.
 In addition, of course the atoms are not living, so how can they have evolved by any stretch of the imagination.

 A further study of atoms will find even more detail of the structural attributes of God the Designer (electrons in certain structured orbit levels, a discussion of which is beyond the scope of this article).
-The Creator God left a trail in his creation work to prove he exists, structured and numbered, undeniable except by the fool (Psalm 53:1).
+The Creator God left a trail in his creation that proves he exists, structured and numbered, undeniable except by the fool (Psalm 53:1).